Historic single level spanish home in santa barbara, ca | jeff doubét | creating spanish style homes® | jeff doubét | creating spanish style homes®

 Here, another photo of the clay vents and chimney.
 Cherokee Creek flagstone and California Gold gravel were installed.
 Flagstone “steps” provide a hard surface to walk on, and the gravel provides permeability.
 This landscape technique is also less expensive because there is not as much stone cutting involved.

-Rebuilding Small Historic Spanish Homes in Santa Barbara
+Rebuilding a Small Historic Spanish Style Home in Santa Barbara

-Here are images showing the process of rebuilding a historic Spanish home in Santa Barbara.
+Here are images showing the process of rebuilding a historic Spanish style home in Santa Barbara.

 A very early stage of new footings in the building process of renovating and adding on to a small historic Spanish style home in Santa Barbara, California.